 An in-depth study of one or two significant authors.
 May be repeated when the authors differ.
 4318 Advanced Studies in English Grammar and Style Prerequisite: ENG 3318 or permission of the instructor.
 Writers will learn how to manipulate language structure and styles and will analyze the rhetorical implications for interpretation, acceptance, and understanding by various audiences.
 4321 Advanced African-American Studies (3-3-0) Prerequisite: 6 hours of literature or ENG 3321.
 A specialized exploration of the aesthetic, critical, and theoretical bases of African-American literature - poetry, fiction, drama, and creative non-fiction.
 4322 Editing, Rewriting and Copyreading (3-3-0) Prerequisite: ENG 3302 or permission of department.
 Fundamentals of editing for printed and digital media.
 Studies in clarity, concision, accuracy, grammar and stylebook conventions.
 Projects include rewriting, copy editing and copy reading documents of varying complexity.
 4323 Feature Writing for Business and Industry (3-3-0) Prerequisite: ENG 3302 or permission of department.
 Procedures in recognizing ideas and gathering material for feature stories for business and industry; analysis of reader appeal; study of feature story structure; development of style by practice in writing feature stories.
 4325 Advanced Mexican-American Studies (3-3-0) Prerequisite: 6 hours of literature or ENG 3322.
 Specialized, focused study of the culture of literature by Mexican-Americans.
-4330 Senior Seminar in the Humanities (3-3-0) (Cross-listed as HUM 4350.
-Credit may not be earned for both.)
+4327 Advanced Film Studies (3-3-0) Prerequisite: ENG 3356, ENG 3357, or instructor approval.
+Special topics in advanced film studies.
+May be repeated when topic varies 4330 Senior Seminar in the Humanities (3-3-0) Cross-listed as HUM 4350.
+Credit may not be earned for both.
 Prerequisite: Senior standing and 18 upper-level hours in the humanities, including HUM 3310/ENG 3340.
 A review of key issues in interpretation and understanding from philosophy, literature, history and the arts.
 It aims to provide students with means for synthesizing their studies in the liberal arts.
 This course is the capstone for the BA in Humanities.
 4341 Advanced Postcolonial Studies (3-3-0) Prerequisite: Six hours of literature or ENG 3341.
 Specialized, focused study of postcolonial literature and theory.
 May be organized by region, genre, topic, or critical approach.
 4350 Advanced Gender Studies (3-3-0) Prerequisite: 6 hours of literature or ENG 3350.
-Specialized investigation of the role of gender in literary representation and in culture.
-4360 Publications Workshop (3-3-0) Prerequisite: ENG 3302.
+Specialized investigation of the role of gender in literary representation and in culture 4360 Publications Workshop (3-3-0) Prerequisite: ENG 3302.